 Siege of Corinth

 On April 29, 1862, Halleck dispatched his army from Pittsburg and Hamberg Landings in three wings toward Corinth.
 It took Halleck’s army one month to traverse the twenty-two miles to Corinth.
-Cautious by nature and still smarting from the Rebel surprise attack at Shiloh, Halleck insisted that his soldiers dig new defensive trenches each time that they moved to a new position.
-By May 25, after traveling only five miles in three weeks, Halleck was close enough to Corinth to shell the Confederate defenses and to lay siege to the town.
+Cautious by nature and still smarting from the Confederate surprise attack at Shiloh, Halleck insisted his soldiers dig new defensive trenches each time they moved to a new position.
+By May 25, after traveling only five miles in three weeks, Halleck was close enough to Corinth to shell the Confederate defenses and lay siege to the town.

-Inside of the town, the Confederates were running out of water, and nearly 20,000 of them suffered from wounds, dysentery, and typhoid.
-On May 29, Beauregard began evacuating his sick and wounded soldiers, and withdrawing his supplies.
+Inside the town, the Confederates were running out of water, and nearly 20,000 of them suffered from wounds, dysentery, and typhoid.
+On May 29, Beauregard began evacuating his sick and wounded soldiers and withdrawing his supplies.
 When Union soldiers approached the Confederate fortifications on the morning of May 30, they found them undefended.

 Although it took Halleck over one month to capture Corinth, he did so with very little bloodshed.
 That fact was not lost upon Halleck’s men, many of whom had taken part in the bloodbath at Shiloh and who expected the same at Corinth.

 Ten days after his triumph at Corinth, Halleck dismantled the large army he had created.
 On June 10, 1862, he issued Special Field Orders, No. 90, (Department of the Mississippi) revoking Special Field Orders, No. 31.
 The directive stated that,